aceinnolab/Inkycal/New-version-planning.md

 * Add option to display one of the following below the monthly Calendar section:
  Tasks, RSS-feed, events
 * Add option to fetch events from a given time range in the future
+* Add option to choose the Display-update interval

 ---------------------------
 ## More feature suggestions (will not be implemented anytime soon)